Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japanの画像

-To make your trip to Japan more comfortable and enjoyable, the Japan Tourism Agency has released a video introducing Japanese etiquette.
-It explains basic manners that will make your trip to Japan smoother.
-Please take a look and make your trip to Japan even more wonderful.
+To help you enjoy your trip to Japan comfortably, the Japan Tourism Agency has released a video introducing Japanese etiquette.
+The video explains basic manners that will make your trip to Japan go more smoothly.
+Be sure to watch it and make your trip to Japan even more wonderful.

 2025.03.04